Epiphany of the Lord

-Today we celebrate the great feast of the Epiphany of the Lord.
 Epiphany is a Greek word which means manifestation or appearance.
-Traditionally, the story of the "magi from the east" has been seen as a sign of the manifestation of the Lord to all nations.
+Traditionally, the story of the "magi from the east" has been seen as a sign of the manifestation of the Lord to all nations

-Today's first reading from the Prophet Isaiah with its mention of caravans of camels and dromedaries bearing gold and frankincense has from the earliest days of the Church been associated with the story of the Three Kings or Wise Men.
-Today's gospel account from St. Matthew only tells us that "magi from the east" followed the star "to the place where the child was."
+Today's first reading from the Prophet Isaiah, with its mention of caravans of camels and dromedaries bearing gold and frankincense, has from the earliest days of the Church been associated with the story of the Three Kings or Wise Men.
+The gospel account from St. Matthew only tells us that "magi from the east" followed the star "to the place where the child was."
 It doesn't say that there were three of them, or that they were kings.
 But tradition and art have added the familiar features to the story.

 Although legends have embellished the story of the Magi, there is an historical core to their story.
 There were, after all, "magi" in the East.
 The members of the ruling priestly class of the Persian empire to the east of Palestine had for centuries been called "magi."
 They would have been familiar with the Hebrew scriptures and prophecies because so many Jews had emigrated to Persia in the centuries before Christ.
 Their journey to Bethlehem would have been over a thousand miles but it would have followed established and frequently traveled trade routes.